First-time home buyer qualifications: What to know

 5. Find the right loan program

 Consider which loan program best fits your situation.
 A conventional loan may be best if you have a down payment saved and a high credit score.
 An FHA loan might be a better fit for lower-income borrowers with less-than-ideal credit.
+You should consider programs based on not only your credit, but also your income and location.

 Benefits of being a first-time home buyer